truefoundry/truefoundry-docs/deployment/job/deploy.md

 You can deploy jobs on Truefoundry using our Python SDK, or via a YAML file or using our UI.

-In this guide, we will deploy a training job where we train a classifier for sklearn iris dataset and log it using Truefoundry's [Model Registry](TODO: link to model registry here)
+In this guide, we will deploy a training job where we train a classifier for sklearn iris dataset and log it using Truefoundry's Model Registry.

-**You can find the code in this example [here](https://github.com/truefoundry/truefoundry-examples/tree/main/deployment/job/iris_train)**
+**You can find the complete code in this example [here](https://github.com/truefoundry/truefoundry-examples/tree/main/deployment/job/iris_train)**

+## Prerequisites

 Before we start, we will need:

 1. Our Deployments SDK - `servicefoundry`.
 You can follow [the instructions here](quickstart/install-and-workspace.md) to install and set it up.

 1. A [Workspace](deployment/concepts/workspace) FQN - Go to [the workspace page](/documentation/deploy/concepts/workspace#copy-workspace-fqn-fully-qualified-name) and create a Workspace.
 Note down the workspace FQN.
 If you already have a Workspace you can use that.

+1. Since we are pushing our model to Truefoundry Model Registry we will need to add our Truefoundry API Key as a [Secret](../concepts/secrets.md#using-secrets-as-environment-variables).
+   1. Create and copy an API Key from the [Settings](https://app.devtest.truefoundry.tech/settings) page.

+   1. Visit [Secrets dashboard](https://app.truefoundry.com/secrets) and Create a new Secret Group.

+   1. Create a new Secret in this Secret group and Paste your API Key from Step 1.

+   1. Once saved, note down the Secret FQN by clicking the Copy button beside the value.
+It would look like following: `<username>:<secret-group-name>:<secret-name>` (E.g. `user:iris-train-job:MLF_API_KEY`)

+## Code and Dependencies

 We will continue working with the example we introduced in [Job Introduction](./definition.md).
 We start with a `requirements.txt` with our dependencies and a `train.py` containing our training code: